doublehm/Trading-Lab/README.md

 - Build practical tools that explore **order flow**, **liquidity imbalance**, **forecasting**, **volatility modeling**, and **sentiment analysis**.
 - Show how alternative signals (Google Trends, sentiment, SEC filings) can enhance understanding of market behavior.
 - Deliver the entire project in one unified app with multiple “labs,” mimicking an internal analytics platform for a trading marketplace.

-This repository showcases how I would contribute value as a data engineer, quantitative analyst, or ML engineer at Hiive.

 ## 🏗️ Architecture Overview